negarrrrrrr/employee-burnout-analysis/README.md

 ## Key Findings

-- Employees with higher burnout levels reported higher stress levels.
+- Employees in the High Burnout group showed the highest average stress levels.
 - Employees with higher burnout levels slept fewer hours on average.
 - Higher burnout was associated with longer weekly work hours.